ispras/gocotea/README.md

 go mod tidy
 ```

-Creating a go module is necessary for correct installation of Golang.
+Creating a go module is necessary for correct installation of gocotea.

 ## Quick start
 ```Golang